 Alongside worker representation, effective grievance mechanisms play an important part in hearing the voices of workers throughout our supply chain.

 Fundamental Principle 10 of our Responsible Sourcing Policy

-Over and above a supplier’s own grievance mechanisms, Unilever also provides a hotline that anyone can access to report on Responsible Sourcing issues.
+Over and above a supplier’s own grievance mechanisms, Unilever also provides a hotline that anyone can access to report on responsible sourcing issues.
 We have also developed a specific grievance procedure for workers in our palm oil supply chain (PDF | 2MB).

 Collective action to drive progress on human rights with our suppliers

-Along with four other companies, we’re part of the Leadership Group for Responsible Recruitment (PDF | 650KB), facilitated by the Institute for Human Rights and Business.
+Along with four other companies, we’re part of the Leadership Group for Responsible Recruitment (PDF | 645KB), facilitated by the Institute for Human Rights and Business.
 This promotes ethical recruitment and helps combat the exploitation of migrant workers in global supply chains.
 It includes the commitment to the ‘employer pays’ principle, meaning that no worker should pay for a job.